lockss/lockss-rtd-manual/docs/installing/running.rst

       and :program:`install-lockss` will fail.
 See :doc:`user`, then try again.

+.. index:: install-lockss; K3s prerequisites, K3s; installation prerequisites

 --------------------------
 Checking K3s Prerequisites
 --------------------------

 ..
 COMMENT This section is referenced in the glossary entry for K3s as the beginning of the sequence of preliminary steps for installing K3s

-During this phase, :program:`install-lockss` will check that certain prerequisites to installing :term:`K3s` are met.
+During this phase, :term:`install-lockss` will check that certain prerequisites to installing :term:`K3s` are met.
 This phase begins with this heading:

 .. code-block:: text